You don’t have to spend long learning about cryptocurrencies to come across the word ‘wallet’.

 Crypto wallets that classify as cold wallets:

 - Paper wallets

 What crypto wallet is right for me?

-In this resource, you have been introduced to several types of cryptocurrency wallets.
+In this resource, you have been introduced to several types of crypto wallets.
 Yes, having so many types can be confusing.
 However, it’s ultimately a good thing to have a selection.
 That means there is something for everyone.

 Below are some questions you can ask yourself when deciding which crypto wallet type is best for you.
 (Note that it is common for people to have multiple crypto wallets.
 For example, one hardware wallet and one web wallet.)

 - What do you need a wallet for?
 If you bought bitcoin on an exchange, for example. and want to hold it for multiple years, then a hardware wallet or paper wallet would be appropriate.
 If you are an enthusiast who transacts in cryptocurrencies most days, then a hot wallet would likely be the most suitable option.